bsuzow/GettingCleaningData-Courera/README.md

 All files are downloaded from [the data file archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Unzipping the archive creates a directory called "UCI HAR Dataset" to which all data files get dumped.
 For the context of the data, refer to [the UCI site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Per the project instructions, only the mean and standard deviation features get extracted.
 The variables (features) whose names bear either "mean()" or "std()" satistfy this condition.
-The list of such variables are as follows:
+The list of such features are as follows:
     (Reference feature_info.txt which is available in the "UCI HAR Dataset" directory for details.)

 [1] "tBodyAcc-mean()-X"           "tBodyAcc-mean()-Y"           "tBodyAcc-mean()-Z"           "tBodyAcc-std()-X"